How to avoid scams

 It is unlikely you will get your money back if you used vouchers or gift cards to pay the scammer.

-You can read more in our document on online safety.
+You can read more about online safety.

 The Banking and Payment’s Federation Ireland’s (BPFI) FraudSMART initiative has some useful resources on protecting yourself from fraud.